10 New Year's Resolutions Doctors Actually Want You to Make

 Eat less processed food

 Eating lots of highly processed foods, which tend to be packed with sugar, salt, fat and chemicals, is associated with health problems ranging from weight gain to type 2 diabetes and cancer.
 Swapping soda and sugar-sweetened beverages for water is a good place to start, the AMA says.
-Cooking at home and building meals around produce and plant-based proteins are also good strategies.
+Cooking at home and building meals around produce and plant-based proteins, instead of red and processed meats, are also good strategies.

 Take antibiotics exactly as prescribed